-Role Mapping Rule Rule based on: Device attribute Name: ➤ Rule:If device has any of the following attribute values...
-Attribute: (Select an attribute) Attributes... ₹ If more than one value for this attribute should match, enter one per line.
+Role Mapping Rule Rule based on: Device attribute ➤ Rule:If device has any of the following attribute values...
+Attribute: (Select an attribute) -If more than one value for this attribute should match, enter one per line.
 You can use wildcards.
-IdapServer is configured as LDAP Server in Authentication Server Local Profiler. is equal to LDAP attribute Attributes. √ (Select an attribute) department then assign departmentNumber Available Role Selected Roles: employeeNumber employeeType Guest (none) homeDirectory Guest Admir homeDrive Guest Spons Guest Wired sAMAccountName uid Users wWWHomePage Stop processing rules when this rule matches To manage roles, see the Roles configuration page.
+IdapServer is configured as LDAP Server in Authentication Server Local Profiler is equal to LDAP attribute √ (Select an attribute) ▼ then assign department departmentNumber Available Role Selected Roles: employeeNumber employeeType Guest (none) homeDirectory Guest Admir homeDrive Guest Spons Guest Wired sAMAccountName uid Users wWWHomePage Stop processing rules when this rule matches To manage roles, see the Roles configuration page.

-Figure 23 Creating New Role Mapping Rule with LDAP Attributes
+Figure 27 Creating New Role Mapping Rule with LDAP Attributes